CMC2022/cmc2022.github.io/submission.markdown

 To allow greater flexibility in the submission process, CMC 2022 is giving authors two paths:

-- __Early Submission__.
+- __Early Submission__ (closed).
 By submitting a paper by July 1, 2022 you will receive a notification by July 22, 2022, giving more than one month to prepare the final version of the paper.
   To perform an early submission simply upload the pdf of the manuscript by July 1, 2022.

-- __Late Submission__.
-If you need more time to work on the paper, you can submit only an abstract by July 1, 2022 and the paper by July 15, 2022.
-In this case the notification will be delayed to August 6, 2022.
+- __Late Submission__ (extended).
+If you need more time to work on the paper, you can submit your paper by July 29, 2022.
+In this case the notification will be delayed to August 16, 2022.

 ### Submission via Easychair